-Fearful Egyptian villagers disrupt local burial of coronavirus victim
+Fearful Egyptian villagers disrupt burial of coronavirus victim in local cemetery

 Residents of the village had surrounded the ambulance transporting the doctor's body and attempted to stop it entering the village's cemetery, out of fear of being infected with the Covid-19 virus.